-- The keywords "is required to" indicate a requirement which must be strictly followed and from which no deviation is permitted if conformance to this document is to be claimed; - The keywords "is recommended" indicate a requirement which is recommended but which is not absolutely required.
-Thus, such requirements need not be present to claim conformance; and - The keywords "can optionally" and "may" indicate an optional requirement which is permissible, without implying any sense of being recommended.
+- The keywords "is required to" or "are required to" indicate a requirement/ requirements, which must be strictly followed and from which no deviation is permitted if conformance to this document is to be claimed; - The keywords "is recommended" indicate a requirement, which is recommended but which is not absolutely required.
+Thus, such requirements need not be present to claim conformance; and - The keywords "optionally" or "may" indicate an optional requirement which is permissible, without implying any sense of being recommended.
 These terms are not intended to imply that the vendor's implementation must provide the option; it means the vendor may optionally provide the feature and still claim conformance with the specification.